genoswitch/gatsby-transformer-gitinfo/README.md

 **`dir`** [string][optional]

 The root of the git repository.
 Will use the current directory if not provided.

+Note that including this option will override resolution of symlinks.
+All files will be checked against the given git repository.

 ## Example